 - Section 1245 property includes and property which has been subject to a depreciation or amortization allowance and (1) qualifies as personal property (tangible or intangible), (2) other tangible property (other than buildings and their structural components) or (3) part of real property not included in other tangible property.
 Some other elements exist for specific purposes.

-In general, Section 1245 property comprise personal properties used in a trade or business for more than 12 months.
+In general, IRC 1245 property comprises personal properties used in a trade or business for more than 12 months.
 Sound familiar to Section 1231 property?
 It should because all 1245 property is 1231 property.

-Specifically, IRC 1245 property includes all depreciable and tangible personal property, such as furniture and equipment, or other intangible personal property, such as a patent or license, which is subject to amortization.
+Specifically, section 1245 property examples include all depreciable and tangible personal property, such as furniture and equipment, or other intangible personal property, such as a patent or license, which is subject to amortization.
 Automobiles fall into the Section 1245 asset category.

 Section 1245 recapture rules have depreciation recaptured upon the sale of a Section 1245 asset.
 The rule calls for the lesser: